 Opening hours: 8am - 11pm (daily)

-At 550 feet (167.6 meters) tall and 520 feet (158 meters) in diameter, The LINQ, is the world tallest observation wheel (even taller than the London Eye and the Singapore Flyer).
+Looking for romantic places to spend time with a special someone?
+At 550 feet (167.6 meters) tall and 520 feet (158 meters) in diameter, The LINQ, is the world tallest observation wheel (even taller than the London Eye and the Singapore Flyer) and a great option for dates.
 The 30-minute ride could be a bit boring when compared to other amusement rides and roller coasters but is worth every penny.
 Just being up there as you watch the sunset or when the whole city is lit is an awesome feeling.
 You can walk around and even order for a drink for a few extra bucks.
 Day tickets start at USD 25 for adults and USD 10 for kids and night rides cost USD 37 for adults and USD 19 for kids.

 Duration: 30 minutes